BluePsyduck/mapper-manager/README.md

 $mapperManager->map($databaseItem, $responseItem);
 ```

-### Zend Expressive
+### Mezzio

-When using Zend Expressive, you can add the `ConfigProvider` of the library to your application config and access
+When using Mezzio, you can add the `ConfigProvider` of the library to your application config and access the
-the already-initialized mapper manager through the container using `MapperManagerInterface::class` or
+already-initialized mapper manager through the container using `MapperManagerInterface::class` or
 `MapperManager::class` as alias.

 Add the following config to your project to customize the manager: